camenpihor/rogue-sky/README.md

 - can maybe add some measure on how distant one is from cities
 - maybe subscribing to an area so you can be alerted some number of days out if conditions will be good

+## Installation

+- Read backend/README.md
+- Read frontend/README.md

 ## TODO

-- backend todos
 - frontend todos
 - Set up production server for vuejs
-- Write script to get the whole thing up and running
+- Write script to get start both servers
 - Deploy to droplet
-- install instructions